yuval23/lwc-ql/README.md

 ## How to start?

-- Clone this repository OR perform the following steps yourself
+- Clone this repository OR perform the below steps yourself
 - `git clone https://github.com/vyuvalv/lwc-ql.git`
 - Start with `npm install`
 - Use `npm run build:development` - To Copy SLDS folder into `./assets`